 "I am trying for an OCS BUD/S billet after I graduate college.
 I am on the swim team now, so swimming is not an issue.
 However, should I focus more on calisthenics or running before I go to BUD/S?
 Or a mix of both?"

-Runners are typically lighter in weight and upper body muscle strength.
-They can handle the running at BUD/S, but the obstacle courses and daily PT will challenge even the strong.
+Runners are typically lighter in weight and upper-body muscle strength.
+They can handle the running at BUD/S, but the obstacle courses and daily PT will challenge everyone.

-My story: I was a typical high school athlete who played sports and lifted weights year round.
-It took me over a year while at the Naval Academy to change my body from football/power lifter to high repetition calisthenics and muscle endurance athlete.
+My story: I was a typical high school athlete who played sports and lifted weights year-round.
+It took me more than a year while at the Naval Academy to change my body from a football-playing/powerlifting build to a high-repetition calisthenics and muscle endurance athlete.
 I focused on three things:

-This means running for 2-4 miles at a 6-7 minute pace accompanied by a long run of 5-7 miles once a week.
+This means running for 2-4 miles at a six- to seven-minute pace, accompanied by a long run of 5-7 miles once a week.

-Complete with squats, lunges, pullups, pushups, situps, and other abdominal exercises, I would PT at least 4-5 times a week focusing on upperbody three days and lowerbody on two days of the week.
+Complete with squats, lunges, pull-ups, push-ups, sit-ups, and other abdominal exercises, I would PT at least 4-5 times a week.
+I focused on the upper body three days and the lower body twice weekly.

-In closing, you cannot go wrong with whatever you choose for your sport.
+You cannot go wrong with whatever you choose for your sport.
 Do a sport because you like the sport.
-Squeeze in the missing parts from the above list in your spare time to become better trained for BUD/S. Remember have fun while in school!
+Squeeze in the missing parts from the above list in your spare time to become better trained for BUD/S. Remember to have fun while in school.
 Thanks for emailing me and wanting to become one of the Heroes of Tomorrow.

 - Navy SEAL Fitness Test